Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: The Optimal Landing Problem of Quadrotor

-We further test the performance of NN controllers obtained from different sampling methods in the presence of observation noises, considering that the sensors have errors in reality.
-During simulation, we add a disturbance $\epsilon$ to the input of the network, where $\epsilon \in \mathbb{R}^{13}$ (including the disturbance of time) is uniformly sampled from $[-\sigma,\sigma]^{13}$.
-We test $\sigma=0.01,0.05,0.1$ and the numerical results are shown in Figure \ref{fig:dt}.
-We also test the performance of the open-loop optimal controller under perturbation where a disturbance $\hat \epsilon \in \mathbb{R}$ is added to the input time.
-Figure \ref{fig:dt} shows that when disturbance exists, closed-loop controllers are more reliable than the open-loop controller and the one trained by the IVP enhanced sampling method performs best among all the methods.
+We further assess the performance of NN controllers under observation noise, simulating real-world sensor errors.
+During simulation, we add a disturbance $\epsilon$ (including time) uniformly sampled from $[-\sigma,\sigma]^{13}$ to the network input.
+We test with $\sigma=0.01,0.05,0.1$, and report the results in Figure \ref{fig:dt}.
+For comparison, we also evaluate the performance of the open-loop optimal controller with a disturbance $\hat \epsilon \in \mathbb{R}$ added to the input time.
+Figure \ref{fig:dt} demonstrates that closed-loop controllers are more robust than open-loop controllers, and the controller trained with POPS continues to perform well under these noise levels.

-Finally we consider the impact of different choices of temporal grid points in Algorithm~\ref{alg:main}.
-We test 4 experiments which are all trained using the same 500 initial points.
-The results listed in Table \ref{tab:quadrotor_time_grid} show that our algorithm is robust to the choice of temporal grid points.
+We also test four different temporal grid point settings in Algorithm~\ref{alg:main} to assess their impact.
+The results in Table \ref{tab:quadrotor_time_grid} demonstrate the algorithm’s robustness, with consistent performance across different choices of temporal grid points.